randomplayables/gothamloops/README.md

 1. **Risk Management**: Balance exploring far cells (high points) with the risk of failure.
 2. **Path Planning**: Create efficient routes that maximize distance while minimizing risk.
-3. **Round Progression**: Early rounds are good for exploration, while later rounds require more caution.
-4. **Return Home**: Don't forget to return to the home cell to secure your points for the round.
+3. **Return Home**: Don't forget to return to the home cell to secure your points for the round.
-5. **Pattern Recognition**: Notice how probabilities change across rounds and adapt your strategy.
+4. **Pattern Recognition**: Notice how probabilities and points change across rounds and adapt your strategy.

 ## Development